-After this first iteration, there may be other topics to consider.
+After the first iteration, other topics to consider were identified and are outlined in Chapter 11, we will continue to update this as required.
 One emerging topic is whether schemes with benefits administered by multiple parties will need to consider which party is sending data to the requesting dashboard.
 A common example being where a DB scheme has separately administered AVCs.
 Schemes will need to consider whether all administrators for a scheme's overall benefits are following the same matching guidance and holding the same matching data.